 You may be able to appeal directly to the Office of Personnel Management (OPM) if we do not follow the required claims processes.
-For more information or to make an inquiry about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Sections 3, 7 and 8 of this brochure, please call your plan's customer service representative at the phone number found on your enrollment card, plan brochure, or plan website.
+For more information or to make an inquiry about situations in which you are entitled to immediately appeal to OPM, including additional requirements not listed in Sections 3, 7 and 8 of this brochure, please call your Baylor Scott & White Health Plan's customer service representative at the phone number found on your enrollment card, plan brochure, or plan website.